Make the dig command more efficient with scripts!

 Text file (records.txt): The script only "reads" the contents, so it can run with standard permissions (-rw-r--r--).

-④ Specify the domain and execute.
+④ Specify a domain and run.

 ./dig-check.sh example.com